benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

-We can then think now about the probabilities for each possibility of total attendance which we'll designate with the variable $j$.
+Now, we can consider the probabilities for each possibility of total attendance $j$.
 That means, $j$ is bounded by 0 (no one comes, wah wah) to 6 (everyone shows up).
-Let's reason this out.
-I'm italicizing some keywords below since we can link *and* statements to multiplying probabilities and *or* statements to adding probabilities.
+The probability for each value of $j$ can be deduced with probability rules.
+I'm italicizing some keywords below since we can link *and* statements to multiplication and *or* statements to addition.

 - 0 total attendees ($j=0$): That means 0 grandparents show up *and* 0 neighbors show up.
 The probability of both happening means multiplying the probabilities ($0.01 \times 0.003906$).
 - 1 total attendee ($j=1$): That means *either* 1 grandparent shows up *and* 0 neighbors show up ($0.18 \times 0.003906$) *or* 0 grandparents show up *and* 1 neighbor shows up ($0.01 \times 0.046875$).
 This means adding the two possibilities ($0.18 \times 0.003906 + 0.01 \times 0.046875$)
 - 2 total attendees ($j=2$): Here's where it starts get more complicated.
 That means *either* 2 grandparents show up *and* 0 neighbors show up ($0.81 \times 0.003906$) *or* 1 grandparent shows up *and* 1 neighbor shows up ($0.18 \times 0.046875$) *or* 0 grandparents show up *and* 2 neighbors show up ($0.01 \times 0.210938$).
 This means adding these three possibilities ($0.81 \times 0.003906 + 0.18 \times 0.046875 + 0.01 \times 0.210938$).

-Hopefully you start to see the pattern and can figure out the logic for the remaining values of $j$ and now see how this leads to the above equation.
+You can see the pattern and figure out the logic for the remaining values of $j$.
+Hopefully you can see now how this leads to the above equation.
 Let's flesh this out with code.

 ```python